 This expense relates to the depreciation of the Corporation's building and equipment.
-The expense for the current quarter is consistent with the comparable period in the previous year.
+The expense for the three and six months ended June 30, 2020 is higher than the comparable periods in the previous year due to office leases signed during the second half of 2019 that are now being depreciated under IFRS 16.